tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr2.png)

+### The Model

 This looks more like some data we can perform an analysis in creating a model.
 Let's proceed to fit the model for our analysis!

 		Explanatory variable: log carat
 		Response variable: log price

 Here's our model below.
-I am going to do what I can to explain the basis of the simple linear regression.
-Here we will be using the cell means model.
+We will quickly go through the basics of the simple linear regression.
+Using the cell means model...

 Model: y<sub>i</sub> = ß<sub>o</sub> + ß<sub>i</sub>X<sub>i</sub> + epsilon<sub>i</sub>, for epsilon ~ N(0,ø^2)

 - y<sub>i</sub> is new observation
 - ß<sub>o</sub> is y-intercept (What our data looks like when we don't have the carat effect)
 - ß<sub>i</sub> is the slope coefficient (The predictor of per-unit effect on y<sub>i</sub> depending on x<sub>i</sub>)